Accelerated Master of Arts in Communication

 - A current resume.

-- A personal statement (two-to-three pages double spaced) that explains:
+- A personal statement (approximately two pages double spaced) that explains:

-- Why you are interested in pursuing the fast-track program.
+- Why you are interested in pursuing the Accelerated MA program.

 - Why you are well-suited to complete the program.